A Glossary of Church & Episcopal Words

 Priest: A person called to serve and minister to a congregation as its practical and spiritual leader, who is ordained by the Episcopal church and authorized to perform sacred rites and rituals.

-Procession, to Process: That point in the liturgy when the choir, acolytes, clergy, and LEMs enter the church and proceed to the altar.
+Procession, to Process: The point in the liturgy when the choir, acolytes, clergy, and Lay Liturgical Assistants enter and the church and proceed to or from the altar.

 Psalm: A sacred poem of worship from the Old Testament.

 Reception: A ceremony, usually celebrated by the bishop, in which someone who has been baptized in another Christian tradition is received as a member of the Episcopal church.

 Rector: The priest in charge of a parish.

 Rite I and Rite II: Rite I and Rite II are two forms of liturgy for celebrating Holy Communion.
 Rite I is a more penitential liturgy similar to that found in the 1928 Book of Common Prayer (the latest version before the 1979 revisions).
 Rite II is a more contemporary form created for the 1979 revision.
 All Souls uses Rite II.